jaredrcarlson/fs-journal/journal/03/reflection.md

 ## Prompts
 - What went well this week?
+I feel really good with my understanding of the MVC design pattern.

 - What did you learn that was a shock or surprise?
+Nothing was shocking this week

 - What are you struggling with?
+Styling still takes me a long time

 - What would you count as a victory?
+I've been able to meet the requirements for each lab this week!